 - Theme parks

 In each case, failure to check the condition of handrails or repair those that need maintenance is a form of negligence.
-If a patron is hurt as a result, he or she may have a valid claim for damages.
+If a patron is hurt as a result, he or she may have a valid claim for damages in which our Fort Lauderdale lawyers can represent him or her.

 There may also be instances where faulty handrails in a private home lead to injury, and those cases too can warrant an injury claim against the homeowners’ insurance policy.
 It should be noted, though, that the standard of care owed by a private resident to a social guest is less than what is owed by a commercial property owner to the public.